gavryushkin/curvatureNNI/README.md

 ## The combinatorics of discrete time-trees: theory and open problems

-Alex Gavryushkin, Chris Whidden, Frederick A Matsen IV
+Alex Gavryushkin, Chris Whidden, and Frederick A Matsen IV

 ## Abstract